ZaneHannanAU/protocol-buffers-schema/README.md

 Testing is currently done in an automated fashion in [`lib/test`](./lib/test.mjs), relying on files in the [`test/fixtures/`](./test/fixtures/) directory.

 Testing should be done both in the browser and in node, for various purposes.

+Updating of properties would inherently include updating of test/fixtures.